Byankap/sql_data_analyst_notes/intro_sql_server.md

 --Return top 5% of rows
 SELECT TOP (5) PERCENT column

+SELECT TOP 25 PERCENT
+-- Limit rows to the upper quartile

 --Return unique rows (if there are mulitple of one, it will only return one) SELECT DISTINCT column